Ada-Apprenticeships/dat1-26-01-ldn-dat1-assignment-fittrackpro-DAT1-Assignment-V2/README.md

 ### Variation 6.4v (advanced) — Full date range including zero days

-Uses all calendar days between the earliest and latest recorded visit per location (including days with zero attendance). **This variation requires additional self-learning around SQLite date functions and window queries not directly covered in course material.**
+Uses all calendar days between the earliest and latest recorded visit per location (including days with zero attendance). **This variation requires additional self-learning around SQLite date functions and window queries not directly covered in course material.
+However does enable to demonstrate more to advance query ability and achievable to higher standards**

 ```
 location_name      avg_daily_attendance